jakeoeding/instructure-ui/docs/guides/v8-upgrade-guide.md

 ##### Other

-- Upgraded Storybook from 5.2 to 6.1
 - You can view the documentation from v6 with the dropdown in the left sidebar.
 - Updated some of our guides (e.g.: [Contributing](#contributing))
 - Development builds are called now `snapshot`
-- Improved a bit on the performance and speed of the [Iconography](#iconography) page